DXC-Technology-Italy/crowdspin/README.md

 ```
 docker run --rm f2hex/crowdspin:0.5 inject http://target.endpoint.com:8080/idprocessor
 ```

-you need of course to pass a valid URL.
+you need of course to pass a valid URL, the URL written above it is a fake one.
 This command provides the following additional options:

 ```